 The Court of Appeal of the State of California issued an Opinion on October 1, 2014, affirming the judgment entered by the Superior Court on April 18, 2012.
 To review the Opinion, Final Approval Order, Judgment, and Fee Order please visit the Court Documents page of this website.

-Your free enrollment in the Legal Advantage Plus or Business Advantage Pro program or payment will be made after any appeals are resolved.
-If there are appeals filed, resolving them can take time, perhaps more than a year.
+Your free enrollment in the Legal Advantage Plus or Business Advantage Pro program or payment will be made after the deadline has expired for further review, and all other issues related to appellate review are resolved.
 Please be patient.
 For additional updates on the status, please visit this website or call toll free 1-888-928-8088.

 Please remember to notify the Settlement Administrator, in writing, of all changes to your mailing and e-mail addresses.
 Address changes cannot be made by telephone.